 5. Vermeer Centrum Delft

 Vermeer Center is a small museum in the center of Delft, entirely dedicated to Johannes Vermeer.
-If you are not familiar with Vermeer, he lived in the 17th century and is one of the most famous painters in the Netherlands, together with Vincent van Gogh.
+If you are not familiar with Vermeer, he lived in the 17th century and is one of the most famous painters in the Netherlands, together with Vincent van Gogh and Rembrandt.
 Vermeer is also called the Master of Light.

 Johannes Vermeer (1632-1675) was born and died in Delft and is one of the most famous citizens the city ever had.
 Only about 36 paintings survived to this day, with the most famous of them being the ‘Girl with a Pearl Earring’.